Fotheringhay Castle & Mary, Queen of Scots

 On the main road through the village is Garden Farm, once called New Inn, built by Edward IV to house overflow guests of Fotheringhay Castle.
 Over the entry are heraldic shields bearing traditional Yorkist symbols.

 The castle site is open access, and a footpath runs directly past the northern edge of the mound.
 You can also get good views from the bridge across the River Nene.

-England, PE8 5HZ
+Address: Castle Farm Cottage, Fotheringhay, Northamptonshire, England, PE8 5HZ

 Attraction Type: Castle

 Location: No dedicated parking area; park on the main Fotheringhay road.
 The castle is on a footpath beside Castle Farm, off the main road.
-The village is 4 miles north of Oundle. off the A605.
+The village is four miles north of Oundle. off the A605.
 Open access site.